 #1 Playbook: The Ultimate Guide to Sourcing on Social Media

 Subscribe to AmazingHiring’s sourcing newsletter and get the #1 Playbook: The Ultimate Guide to Sourcing on Social Media

 One more website where you can find many strong developers.
 Fundamentally, it is a platform for competitions.
 There are many big data engineers and machine learning experts among users.

 Different companies post certain tasks related to data science on this website and ask to solve them for money or “experience”.
 Within the limits of a specific task, specialists oer their solutions.
 The user who provided the best answer gets the prize and ranking points.

 For example, Red Hat asks to develop an algorithm for classifying customers that are of interest to the company, based on their activities and characteristics.
 The author of the best algorithm will get $50,000.

 There are three sections in each user profile: Competitions, Kernels, and Discussions.
 Each of these sections has its own ranking system.

 • “Discussions” means participation in different conversations.

-X-Ray search allows you to look for specific information on certain sites by set parameters using the traditional Google search.
+X-Ray search allows you to look for specific information on certain sites by setting parameters using the traditional Google search.
 For instance, if we type in the search box,

 site:stackoverflow.com/users location * united kingdom